jmadinlab/habtools-workshop/README.md

 ### GIS software

-If you would like to annotate your orthomosaic, as might be done in a biodiversity analysis, you can use ArcGIS or [QGIS](https://qgis.org/download/), the latter of which is free to download.
+If you would like to annotate the orthomosaic you create, as might be done in a biodiversity analysis, you can use either ArcGIS or [QGIS](https://qgis.org/download/), the latter of which is a free download.